 How to fix the issue:

-- Insulate the roots from the floor
+- Insulate the roots from the floor, particularly for concrete floors.

-- Upside-down plant saucers
+- Upside-down plant saucers.

-- R-max between roots and floor
+- R-max between plant containers and the floor.

 - Space heaters are my last recommendation b/c they are specifically wasting electricity to produce heat.